openid/eKYC-IDA/openid-connect-4-identity-assurance.md

 The `verified_claims` element in an aggregated or distributed claims object shall have one of the following forms:

-* a JSON string referring to a certain claim source (as defined in [@!OpenID])
+* a JSON string referring to a certain claim source (as defined in [@!OpenIDConnect])
 * a JSON array of strings referring to the different claim sources
 * a JSON object composed of sub-elements formatted with the syntax as defined for requesting `verified_claims` where the name of each object is a name for the respective claim source.
 Every such named object contains sub-objects called  `claims` and `verification` expressing data provided by the respective claims source.
 This allows the RP to look ahead before it actually requests distributed claims in order to prevent extra time, cost, data collisions, etc. caused by these requests.

-Note: The two later forms extend the syntax as defined in section 5.6.2 of the OpenID Connect specification [@!OpenID]) in order to accommodate the specific use cases for `verified_claims`.
+Note: The two later forms extend the syntax as defined in section 5.6.2 of the OpenID Connect specification [@!OpenIDConnect]) in order to accommodate the specific use cases for `verified_claims`.

 The following are examples of assertions including verified claims as aggregated claims